ibois-epfl/TSlam/eval/readme.md

 ## General Notes
 The evaluation protocol is designed to assess parameters that are important for the fabrication process.
 As every other SLAM, also TSlam could be evaluated under many other aspects and criteria proper to the computer vision domain.
 Nevertheless, we limit the evaluation to the obtention of quantitative data only for those parameters impacting operational aspects of the developed SLAM pipeline.
 We will mention all relevant state-of-the-art evaluation methods and will make public the collected data and source code for further computer-vision fundamental analysis on TSlam.

-## Questions
+## Annexe
-- [ ] if we use all the same identical beam there is no interest in testing the same shape for the reconstruction.
-What if we do a synthetic evaluation easier, rather than comparing a point cloud with all the referencing and meshing problems.
-Since it seems to be seperate.
+- most relevant state of the art on evaluation of SLAM algorithms
+- the "ordre de commande" for the  needed timber for the experience